dannyvelas/my-astro-website/src/pages/posts/my-writing-workflow.md

 But, I'm not one of those people.
 I gauged that I only wanted a simple and small Zettelkasten system so I only did simple and small research to set up my own system and get just enough of my needs met.
 Nothing more.

-If you want to get started, I encourage you to also gauge how deep you want to go before settling on a system and getting to writing.
+If you want to get started, I encourage you to also gauge how far you want to go down the rabbit-hole before settling on a system and getting to writing.
 It can be easy to accidentally go too deep.

 I personally [used this video](https://www.youtube.com/watch?v=E6ySG7xYgjY) to get started.

 [^1]: I chose to write notes in Markdown files for two reasons.
 One, I wanted to avoid vendor lock-in where my notes were only usable in one product.
 If that product were to become deprecated, I would be forced to migrate off.
-And, that would suck.
+And, that would be annoying to say the least.
 Especially because some products make it near impossible to export all of your work in a format that is equivalently useful in another platform.
 Markdown files on the other hand are natively software-agnostic.
 So, I could edit them in VSCode or Vim or Notepad++ or whatever.
 Two, I wanted to have version-controlled notes.
 And, to me it seemed like using git on my file-system would be the best way to to do this.

-[^2]: Actually, these are [Maps of Content or MOCs](https://obsidian.rocks/maps-of-content-effortless-organization-for-notes/).
+[^2]: Actually, technically the yellow nodes are [Maps of Content or MOCs](https://obsidian.rocks/maps-of-content-effortless-organization-for-notes/).
 Really, this is just a fancy word for a topic that has been written about so much, that it has its own note that serves as an index or "jumping off point" that has links to all the notes that it connects to.